Connecting multiplication in arithmetic to algebra and area patterns

 Setting up a representation

-Draw a visual to represent the containers and cookies.
+Draw a visual to represent the problem.

 Or a person could simplify it without the cookies and outline 18 columns for containers with 23 rows for cookies.